Agent step

 LLM Variable Description: "The SKU or product ID of the item the customer is inquiring about.
 Valid SKUs are alphanumeric codes that typically start with 'P-' followed by numbers.
 If the customer mentions a product name but not the SKU, ask them for more specific information about which product they're interested in."

-Paths allow your agent to handle specific conversation flows and take appropriate actions:
+Exit conditions allow your agent to handle specific conversation flows and take appropriate actions:

 - Open your Agent step editor